saleid2/ConUHacks-II/README.md

 # HeyYellowPages
-HeyYellow is a twitter bot that sends out cool advices to the #askYP.
+HeyYellow is a twitter bot that sends out cool advice in response to #askYP.
+The response contains the closest business matching the query of the user, based on the tweet's location.

 ## by Git-me-outta-here
 This project was made as part of the ConUHacks2017 Hackathon by Git-me-outta-here, team composed of the following members: